vivekrana775/ai-interview-2/docs/ai-integration.md

 4. Cultural Fit & Soft Skills
 5. Response Time

-## Data Integration

-### Job Description and CV Integration

-1. The job description and CV are stored in localStorage during the interview setup
-2. They are passed to the AI in each API call to provide context
-3. The AI uses this information to generate relevant questions and evaluate responses

-### Conversation History Integration

-1. The full conversation history is maintained in the client
-2. For follow-up questions, the history is sent to the AI to provide context
-3. For scoring, the complete conversation is analyzed

-### Timing Metrics Integration

-1. Response times are captured for each question
-2. The system records when a question is asked and when the user submits their answer
-3. These timing metrics are included in the scoring prompt
-4. The AI considers both the speed and thoughtfulness of responses in its evaluation

 ## Scoring Criteria

 The scoring algorithm evaluates candidates on five key dimensions: